When does Caitlin Clark play next? Key dates and times for the women's NCAA March Madness tournament

 When is Caitlin Clark's next game?

-March Madness first round: The Iowa Hawkeyes star makes her 2024 March Madness debut today, March 23, 2024, at 3:00 p.m.
-ET (12:00 p.m.
-PT).
-The game will air on ABC and stream on the platforms featured below.

-All women's March Madness 2024 games, including the Final Four, will air on ABC, ESPN and stream on ESPN+.
+All women's March Madness 2024 games, including the Final Four, will air on ABC or ESPN and stream on ESPN+.

 How to watch the 2024 NCAA women's tournament without cable